-Optimizing machine learning models, particularly deep neural networks, hinges on iteratively adjusting model parameters to minimize a loss function.
+Optimizing machine learning models, particularly deep neural networks, depends on iteratively adjusting model parameters to minimize a loss function.
 This minimization process typically relies on gradient-based optimization algorithms, like stochastic gradient descent (SGD) and its variants (Adam, RMSprop, etc.).
 These algorithms require computing the gradient of the loss function with respect to the model's parameters.
-TensorFlow provides a powerful and flexible mechanism for this: automatic differentiation using tf.GradientTape
+TensorFlow provides a powerful and flexible mechanism for this: automatic differentiation using tf.GradientTape.

 Automatic differentiation (AD) is a set of techniques to numerically evaluate the derivative of a function specified by a computer program.
 Unlike symbolic differentiation (which manipulates mathematical expressions) or numerical differentiation (which approximates derivatives using finite differences), AD computes exact derivatives by systematically applying the chain rule of calculus at the elementary operation level during program execution.
 TensorFlow primarily uses reverse-mode AD, which is exceptionally efficient for computing gradients of a scalar output (like a loss function) with respect to many input parameters (like model weights), making it ideal for deep learning.

-.
+tf.GradientTapeThe core API for automatic differentiation in TensorFlow is tf.GradientTape.
 It works by "recording" TensorFlow operations executed within its context onto a virtual "tape".
 TensorFlow then uses this tape and the chain rule to compute gradients.

 Here's the basic usage pattern:

-method, passing the target tensor (usually the loss) and the source tensors (usually the model's trainable variables) to compute the gradients.Let's look at a simple example.
+tf.GradientTape using a with block.tf.Variable objects.gradient() method, passing the target tensor (usually the loss) and the source tensors (usually the model's trainable variables) to compute the gradients.Let's look at a simple example.
 Suppose we have a variable x and want to compute the gradient of y=x2 with respect to x:

 import tensorflow as tf